ipozdeev/it-skills-for-research/data-management.md

 ## introduction

 Efforts to optimize the way data enters your research pay off in the long run.
 Quite some time can be lost on finding that nice dataset of commodity prices you used two years ago; on updating it with fresh values; on sharing it with your colleagues or reusing in a different project.
 Even more time can get wasted on other people trying to reproduce your results with their own data.
-A well structured data management process could thus boost both your own efficiency and that of researchers following in your footsteps.
+A well structured data management process could boost both your own efficiency and that of researchers following in your footsteps.

 Data management consists of organizing both data storage and data flow.
-The former has to do with the structure and format of the stock of your data as well as whether data is project-specific or to be reused many times over; the latter deals with how that stock of data is being created and delivered to the endpoint functions.
-For an example of an endpoint function, think calculation of descriptive statistics.
+The former has to do with the structure and format of the stock of your data as well as whether data is project-specific or to be reused many times over; the latter deals with how that stock of data is being created and delivered to endpoint functions (for an example of an endpoint function, think calculation of descriptive statistics).

-The following assumes the data can be represented as a frame, as most economic and time series data does.
+The following assumes that data can be represented as a table, as most economic and time series data does.

 ## data storage